You are here: Home » Articles » Spider Control » Black Widow Spiders Identification and Biology

 Behavior & Habitat

 The black widow is found in almost every state, but is most common in the Southern United States.
 A particularly unique behavior of the female black widow spider is that she commonly digests her male partner after mating, thus becoming a self-made "widow".
-Some places black widow may be found are in and around wood piles, under rubbish, around sheds, garages, and houses, or indoors wherever a web can be suspended.
+Some places black widows may be found are in and around wood piles, under rubbish, around sheds, garages, and houses, or indoors wherever a web can be suspended.
 The female rarely leaves her web.

 Feeding Habits